 - An external facing interface (IP address 198.51.100.130) which is connected to the DMZ network.

 The internal interface of the reverse proxy/TURN server is configured on the same subnet as the Conferencing Nodes, while the external interface of the reverse proxy/TURN server is configured on the DMZ subnet.
 The Conferencing Nodes use 10.40.0.1 as their default gateway.
 This is also the gateway to the 10.0.50.0/24 management network, from where SSH connections to the internal interface of the reverse proxy/TURN server will originate.

 There is no NAT between the outside and the DMZ network segment.
 The reverse proxy/TURN server uses the DMZ firewall 198.51.100.129 as its default gateway, and is also configured with a static route to the 10.0.50.0/24 management network via the LAN gateway at 10.40.0.1 so that SSH management traffic from this management network can function.

 To deploy the reverse proxy/TURN server in this configuration:

 - Deploy the Reverse Proxy and TURN Server appliance OVA file and power on the VM instance.

-To ensure that the eth0 and eth1 interfaces correspond with the correct port group in VMware, running the
+If you want to confirm that the eth0 and eth1 interfaces correspond with the correct port group in VMware:

 Therefore, you will need to configure Pexip Infinity with a separate STUN server (see Configuring Pexip Infinity to use a STUN server).